 Mean residence time of accumulated SOM indicated by radiocarbon dating

-Radiocarbon age of SOM in the topsoil ~350 years is mainly “modern” (Table 1), which reflects a very fast decomposition and mineralization processes in the studied soils.
-The oldest forest site (maximum sediment deposition age of 17.000 years) has a 14C-age of 40 ± 40 years before present (BP).
+Radiocarbon ages determined for SOM in the topsoil (deposition age ~350 years) are mainly “modern” and “>modern” (Table 1), which reflects very fast decomposition and mineralization processes in the studied soils.
+The oldest forest site (maximum sediment deposition age of 17.000 years) yielded a 14C-age of 40 ± 40 years before present (BP).
 After thousands of years of soil development, the major part of OC is decomposed and only a very limited amount was stored in the soil indicated by the slight increase of 14C age.

 The OC in the AC transition layers consists of much older radiocarbon ages than the topsoil (Table 1).
 The cropland and forest site (350 years) have an average 14C-age of ~ 450 years (BP) showing that the carbon is less exposed to decomposition processes than the topsoil.
 The grassland site with a soil age of 350 years has the lowest 14C age compared to other land uses with same soil age.
 However, the AC- horizon was also higher located.
 The forest site with a maximum sediment deposition age of 17.000 years has a radiocarbon age in the AC-horizon of 1990 ± 35 years (BP) and the cropland soil (maximum age of 12.000 years) has an average 14C-age of 3670 ± 35 (BP).

-Radiocarbon content (pMC) was similar (ranging from 106 to 94 pMC) in almost all soils and depths.
-The oldest forest and cropland site had lower 14C contents in the subsoil (78.06 pMC at forest site; 63.32 pMC cropland).
 The δ13C showed no trend and ranged between -23.5 and -32.2 ‰.

 Table 1: Radiocarbon age of different soils along the chronosequence in the topsoil (0-10cm) and the AC- transition horizon.